FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

     :align: center
     :width: 3in

-.. centered:: Figure 4-81  Modifying Welding Process Tips
+.. centered:: Figure 3-83  Modifying Welding Process Tips

 Delete Welding Process: Select the welding process to be deleted and click on the delete icon next to the process type and the process will be deleted.

 Cylinder Filling Process Query Pop up Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The pop-up window for querying the cylindrical filling process is shown in Figure 4-82.
+The pop-up window for querying the cylindrical filling process is shown in the figure below.
 The cylindrical filling process includes two parts: filling the bottom surface of the cylinder and secondary reinforcement.

 .. figure:: analysis/4/82.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-82  Cylinder Filling Process Query Pop up Window
+.. centered:: Figure 3-84  Cylinder Filling Process Query Pop up Window

 1. Fill the bottom surface of the cylinder